techthehood/notes/react native/react native getting started.md

    Hit the Run button
 To run your app on Android:
    cd C:\Users\LocAdmin\version-control\react_native\albums
-   Have an Android emulator running (quickest way to get started), or a device c onnected react-native run-android
+   Have an Android emulator running (quickest way to get started), or a device connected react-native run-android

    Start > control panel > system > advanced system settings >